oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 ### 3.42.1 General <a id='graphtraversal-object--general'></a>

-A `graphTraversal` object represents a “graph traversal,” that is, a path through a graph specified by a sequence of connected “edge traversals,” each of which is represented by an `edgeTraversal` object ([§3.43](#edgetraversal-object)).
+A `graphTraversal` object represents a "graph traversal," that is, a path through a graph specified by a sequence of connected "edge traversals," each of which is represented by an `edgeTraversal` object ([§3.43](#edgetraversal-object)).
 For an example, see [§3.42.8](#edgetraversals-property).

 ### 3.42.2 Constraints <a id='graphtraversal-object--constraints'></a>